 7 Advantages of Sustainable Procurement

-Sustainable procurement is important for many reasons — some for the good of the organization, some for the greater good and some for both.
-For example, working with vendors to ensure that orders are packed and delivered in a way that will reduce the number of trucks on the road may result in lower shipping costs for the organization and is also good for the environment.
+Sustainable procurement is important for many reasons—some for the good of the organization, some for the greater good, and some for both.
+For example, working with vendors to check that orders are strategically packed and delivered to maximize shipping logistics and vehicles may lower shipping costs for the organization while benefitting the environment.
+The following are seven key benefits of sustainable procurement:

 2. Cost efficiency and savings: Sustainable procurement has the potential to reduce costs and increase savings.
 Sourcing from local vendors can reduce shipping costs and speed up delivery times, supporting a leaner inventory model that boosts cash flow.
 Selecting suppliers with sustainable practices may lead to more stable prices over time.
-Investing in reusable products, like metal straws, will initially cost more than disposable counterparts, but reusable options won’t need to be purchased again and again.
+Investing in reusable products, such as metal straws, will initially cost more than disposable counterparts, but reusable options won’t need ongoing purchases.

-3. Improved risk management: The integration of environmental, social and governance (ESG) criteria into the procurement process can help organizations manage risk by increasing supply chain resilience.
-Identifying — and planning for — supply chain vulnerabilities caused by factors such as environmental impact, labor issues and changing regulatory mandates can mitigate the risk of disruption, for instance.
+3. Improved risk management: The integration of environmental, social, and governance (ESG) criteria into the procurement process can help organizations manage risk by increasing supply chain resilience.
+Identifying—and planning for—supply chain vulnerabilities caused by environmental impact, labor issues, and changing regulatory mandates can mitigate the risk of disruption, for instance.

-6. Competitive edge and business growth: Committing to sustainable procurement practices can help a company stand out in a crowded market, expand its customer base and grow the business.
-By focusing on local suppliers, for instance, companies can reduce the risks — and costs — associated with cross-country or overseas shipping.
-This makes it much more likely that an organization will have the goods and services it needs to expand its product base, serve its current customers and attract new ones.
-Working with like-minded partners can also result in the development of new products, services and strategies that leverage sustainability for business growth.
+6. Competitive edge and business growth: Committing to sustainable procurement practices can help a company stand out in a crowded market, expand its customer base, and grow the business.
+By focusing on local suppliers, for instance, companies can reduce the risks—and costs—associated with cross-country or overseas shipping.
+This makes it much more likely that an organization will have the goods and services necessary to expand its product base, serve its current customers, and attract new ones.
+Working with like-minded partners can also result in the development of new products, services, and strategies that leverage sustainability for business growth.

 7. Long-term business resilience: What’s good for the environment and society is also good for the company.
 Sustainable procurement increases long-term business resilience by encouraging supplier diversity, which prevents the possibility of single points of failure in the supply chain.
 It focuses on long-term value, rather than just low cost, which saves money and builds financial resilience over time.
 Sourcing from reputable providers also guards against the kind of debilitating brand damage associated with unethical or environmentally harmful practices.